AsifRajwani/Langflow/README.md

 ### **3. Vector Store RAG**

-This example demonstrates a Retrieval-Augmented Generation (RAG) system.
-It shows how to create a chatbot that can answer questions based on a provided document.
+This example corresponds to the [LangFlow RAG Tutorial](https://docs.langflow.org/chat-with-rag).
+It demonstrates a Retrieval-Augmented Generation (RAG) system that shows how to create a chatbot that can answer questions based on a provided document.
 Note that the behavior of this flow can sometimes be inconsistent.

 - **To run**:
   ```bash